SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Location: Filbert between Sansome and Coit Tower

-Nearby Staircase: Greenwich Stairs that also take you from Sansome to Coit Tower
+Nearby Staircase: Greenwich Stairs that also take you to Coit Tower

-This community project was worked on by more than 300 neighbors.
-It's was a labor of love and you can tell in the final design.
+This 163-step beauty was completed in 2005.
+More than 300 neighbors worked on this community project.
+It was a labor of love, and you can tell in the final design.

 District: Inner Sunset